m-zakeri/OpenUnderstand/docs/proposals/code_review_and_bug_fixing.md

 **Note 2:** Before code review and bug fixing ensure that you have pulled the latest version of the OpenUnderstand repository.
-For final presentation, your code must pass all unit tests and have no conflicts with other modules.
-Unit tests are under development, and we will inform you as they are released.
+For the final presentation, your code should work properly on the real-world software project existing in the [benchmark](../../benchmark) directory of the OpenUnderstand repository.

 **Note 3:** Each python module should follow [PEP -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) and document well.